Loading…

 For most Australian SMBs and mid-market businesses, you have three viable paths:

 If your fraud is mostly transactional, start with what your payment provider offers and layer a specialist only when the gaps are clear.
+If your exposure is more back-office — fake supplier invoices, duplicate bills — the anomaly-detection patterns in AI for invoicing and billing automation overlap heavily with what's covered here.
 For account-level and identity fraud — common for marketplaces, fintechs and BNPL — a specialist is usually worth it from day one.

 The implementations that succeed look broadly the same: